 Greg joins us today to share how he turned his passion for music into a professional speaking career.
-He describes his childhood, how recession affected the way he was schooled, and how music kept him going as a professional.
-He discusses the time he was told he would lose his voice, the anxiety of losing one of his motivators in life, and his realization when he was unable to speak for long periods during treatment.
+He describes his childhood, how the recession affected this schooling, and how music kept him going as a professional.
+Gregory also discusses the time he was told he would lose his voice, the anxiety of losing one of his motivators in life, and his realization when he was unable to speak for long periods during treatment.
 He explains how disruptions happen and why companies are either disrupting or being disrupted.
 Greg also describes why companies, like people, are always changing and never in maintenance mode.

 What you’ll learn:

 - Gregory’s passion for music.

 - Greg’s reflections on the moment the doctor told him he would lose his voice.

 - Greg’s life as a pianist and his experience performing in front of people.